Legitblock/legitblock/OUTLINE.md

 an immutable and verified voting history.

 #### Legal Documentsj
-Building on the immutable and virified voting history we insert the commit hash of a repo with legal documents in it, a pull repuest is made from this branch the electorate then votes on this PR and if successful the branch is merge into the mainline and the tally is hashed along with
+Building on the immutable and verified voting history we insert the commit hash of a repo with legal documents in it, a pull repuest is made from this branch the electorate then votes on this PR and if successful the branch is merge into the mainline and the tally is hashed along with